KILBURN ROAD DEVELOPMENT UPDATE

 What is planned as part of the development?

-PCYC is developing this parcel of land for sale as residential lots.
-Following a period of consultation, the land was rezoned from Rural to Rural Residential in 2019.
+This parcel of land is being developed for sale as residential lots.
+Following a period of consultation in 2019, the land was rezoned from Rural to Rural Residential.

-It is envisaged that SP79 will yield 58 lots, with most being 2,000sqm (which is around four times the size of an average suburban block).
+It’s envisaged that there will be around 58 lots, with most being 2,000sqm (which is around four times the size of an average suburban block).
 Internal roads (3.23ha), public open space (0.99ha) and a foreshore reserve (6.77ha) is also planned.